eed3si9n/scalaxb/README.md

 Installation
 ------------

-scalaxb is tested only under Scala 2.8.1 and 2.9.0-1, but the sbaz distribution is only available for 2.9.0-1:

-    $ sudo sbaz update
+NOTE: If you have previously installed scalaxb using sbaz, remove it because it interferes with your code:

-    $ sudo sbaz install scalaxb
+    $ sudo sbaz remove scalaxb

-and upgrade it if you've installed it before:

-    $ sudo sbaz update
-    $ sudo sbaz upgrade
+The best way to install scalaxb is to use [conscript](https://github.com/n8han/conscript):

+    $ cs eed3si9n/scalaxb

 or build from source:

     $ git clone git://github.com/eed3si9n/scalaxb.git scalaxb
     $ cd scalaxb
-    $ sbt "project scalaxb" sbaz-pack
+    $ sbt "project scalaxb" update proguard

-See the file called INSTALL for details.
+See the file called INSTALL.md for details.

 Usage
 -----